constGaurav/E-Commerce/README.md

 # E-Commerce
-### E-Commerce Demo Website Using BAsic HTML and CSS
+### E-Commerce Demo Website Using Basic HTML and CSS